 Besides why I chose for this profession of soaring the skies at 37.000 feet, the next question is how did I manage to get where I am today?
 I get lots of questions of which school I attended, how I afforded this, and how I got a job.
 There are many different routes, but this is my story in short.

 Regarding flight schools and taking the modular route or an integrated course, I researched mostly online.
-Internet will give you a ton of information.
+Internet will give you a ton of information, check for example here.
 I visited several information days of flight schools in Holland.
 I chose to follow an integrated course: this is 2 years of full time studying.
 Everything is done in this period to get a frozen ATPL: all theory exams, flight hours flying single engine and multi engine, an instrument rating, all practical flight exams and an MCC course.
 I applied to the Dutch flight academy ‘Nationale Luchtvaart School’ (now CAE Oxford Aviation Academy), and passed the assessments to start flight training.

 How did I afford it?
 Flight training is very expensive, so I understand this question.
 When I started my training in 2008, there was a Dutch bank that offered ‘pilot loans’.
 If you got accepted in a flight academy, you could apply for a loan at this bank to fund your studies.
 I afforded my flight training by getting a loan, and it took me 11 years to pay it off.
 The bank now stopped with this construction, so these ‘pilot loans’ are something from the past.

 I started flight training in october 2008; this was exactly the start of the ‘global financial crisis’.
 All I could do now, was study hard: get the highest grades possible, and pass all my exams at once.
 I knew getting a job at the end of the course would be extremely difficult.
 In 2010, when I graduated, the market was full of cadet pilots, and hardly any jobs, not even for experienced pilots.
 Welcome in the pool of unemployed cadets.